 Many people will know the name of Hideaki Anno, in particular because of Neon Genesis Evangelion.
 His directorial debut though, was an OVA called Top wo Nerae (known as Gunbuster in the West), and whilst NGE has many, many advocates, I will admit to being one of the few who consider his debut work to be superior in almost every aspect.
 That said, I approached the sequel, Diebuster, with a degree of trepidation, in particular because the directorial reins had been handed over to Tsurumaki Kazuya, who also directed FLCL, NGE: Death & Rebirth, and the first two installments of the NGE remakes.

-To say I was surprised by the end result would be an understatement.
+I was surprised by the end result would be an understatement.

 Top wo Nerae 2 takes a bit of getting used to, especially for fans of the original series.
 The style, plot and scripting are very different to the original OVA, however the feel of the show is remarkably similar to it's predecessor.
 Part of this is because the story is set around ten years prior to the final moments of Gunbuster, at the very end of the 12,000 year period.
 Humanity is still at war with the "space monsters", but they are more able to cope now thanks to the efforts of the Fraternity, which is made up of teenaged pilots who possess "supernatural" powers (known as "Topless"), and their Buster machines.